Workshop

 Register

 In an increasingly complex global landscape, we face unprecedented challenges requiring innovative solutions.
-This hybrid workshop introduces participants to the emerging field of AI agents – sophisticated digital replicas that can simulate human perspectives and behaviors.
-It does so through three key use cases:
+This hybrid workshop introduced participants to the emerging field of AI agents – sophisticated digital replicas that can simulate human perspectives and behaviors.
+It did so through three key use cases:

 • Agent-based surveys that enable rapid data collection in high-risk environments